 Anneliese Michel was born in Germany in September 1952.
-She died at the age of 23 on July 1st 1976 of dehydration and malnutrition.
+She died at the age of 23 on July 1st, 1976 of dehydration and malnutrition.
 What is more horrifying is that she died under her kitchen table after being left there for 2 days after an exorcism.
 She had been through 67 in total at her own will.
-How did a happy in love devout religious girl go from being a cheerful studious girl, to skin and bones, badly bruised and forced to eat insects and lick up her own urine from the floor?
-The people involved in the case being her father, mother and 2 exorcists were charged with negligent homicide after a lengthy trial.
-Their defense?
+How did a happy in love devout religious girl go from being a cheerful studious girl to skin and bones, badly bruised and forced to eat insects and lick up her own urine from the floor?
+The people involved in the case being her father, mother, and 2 exorcists were charged with negligent homicide after a lengthy trial.
+Their defence?
 She was possessed by demons.

 Anneliese’s mother Anna fell pregnant with her first child before she married Anneliese’s father.
 Having a child out of wedlock bought great shame upon her and she was forced to wear black on her wedding day.
-Annaliese’s sister died at the age of 8 years old however when he mother describes Annaliese she uses the word ‘obedient’.
+Annaliese’s sister died at the age of 8 years old however when her mother describes Annaliese she uses the word obedient.
 It is thought she was made to or felt obliged to pay penance for her mother’s sins.
 Her parents were so very deeply religious that it is thought they were blind to what was really going on here because they could not see past their faith.
-It is even said that Anneliese was troubled so much by the sins of others and would sleep on a stone cold floor to repent for the sins of the local dug addicts that slept at the train station.
-She was almost obsessed and held an anxiousness to to be rid of any sort of sin.
+It is even said that Anneliese was troubled so much by the sins of others and would sleep on a stone-cold floor to repent for the sins of the local drug addicts that slept at the train station.
+She was almost obsessed and held an anxiousness to be rid of any sort of sin.
 She was not your ordinary young girl.

 After all medical treatment stopped, her problems became worse.
-The family eventually approached the a third priest of the Roman Catholic church who agreed to an exorcism.
-1-2 four hour sessions where held every week for the next 9 months totally 67 exorcisms.
+The family eventually approached the third priest of the Roman Catholic church who agreed to an exorcism.
+1-2 four-hour sessions were held every week for the next 9 months and a total of 67 exorcisms.
 She started performing up to 600 genuflections a day.
 This is an act of kneeling and then rising again as a sign of respect.
 This caused her to eventually rupture her knee ligaments.
-In her weaker stages it is said her parents would hold her up to perform these as they are an important part of the exorcism ritual.
+In her weaker stages, it is said her parents would hold her up to perform these as they are an important part of the exorcism ritual.
 She would hide under her kitchen table and bark like a dog.
 She refused to eat, only eating insects and spiders.
-She didn’t leave the area to goto the bathroom and when she was thirsty she would lick her own urine off the floor.
-She even ate the head off a dead bird and would just scream for hours.
+She didn’t leave the area to go to the bathroom and when she was thirsty she would lick her own urine off the floor.
+She even ate the head of a dead bird and would just scream for hours.
 The exorcisms themselves were brutal.
 Annaliese was often held down or chained to a chair.
 During the exorcisms you can hear her growling, gurgling, screaming in pain and it is said that she spoke in several languages.
-She identified to be possessed by a number of demons including Lucifer, Judas Iscariot, Nero, Cain and Adolf Hitler.
+She was identified to be possessed by a number of demons including Lucifer, Judas Iscariot, Nero, Cain, and Adolf Hitler.
 Hitler is an interesting one as I haven’t come across his name on the list of demons.
 This has been confirmed by several sources as being genuine however I cannot personally confirm it is.
-Here are some of the audio tapes.
+Here are some of the audiotapes.

 The exorcism of Anneliese Michel will remain the most famous case of supposed demonic possession and exorcism in history.
-There are even rumours that her possession was perfectly timed with the realise of the 1973 book ‘The Exorcist’ and that she was inspired or influenced by this book.
-In any case it seems that Anneliese had her own demons that she was dealing with.
+There are even rumours that her possession was perfectly timed with the release of the 1973 book ‘The Exorcist’ and that she was inspired or influenced by this book.
+In any case, it seems that Anneliese had her own demons that she was dealing with.
 In 2013 a movie based on this story hit theatres and the case became popular once again.
-I have not seen the ‘Exorcism of Emily Rose’ so I cannot tell you how different it is to the real story but I am told it is actually a great movie and if anything it didn’t exaggerate things enough when compared to the real case.
-However you have heard of this case, when dealing with any future ‘demonic’ cases, I ask you to remember the outcome of this case.
-I truely hope Anneliese is at peace from her inner demons.
+I have not seen the ‘Exorcism of Emily Rose’ so I cannot tell you how different it is from the real story but I am told it is actually a great movie and if anything it didn’t exaggerate things enough when compared to the real case.
+However you have heard of this case when dealing with any future ‘demonic’ cases, I ask you to remember the outcome of this case.
+I truly hope Anneliese is at peace from her inner demons.